Cliff Quay Power Station: Cliff Quay

 Cliff Quay power station was sanctioned in March 1939 and construction commenced in June 1945 undertaken by the Ipswich Corporation.
 Upon nationalisation on 1 April 1948 ownership and construction became the responsibility of the British Electricity Authority.
 The first generating set was commissioned in March 1949 and the following sets in June 1949, September 1949, May 1950, December 1950 and September 1952.

 Cliff Quay power station was built on a 104-acre (42.1 ha) site on the north bank of the River Orwell 2 miles south of Ipswich.
 The area included 17 acres (6.9 ha) of foreshore reclaimed as a coal store and 40 acres (16.1 ha) reclaimed as an ash lagoon.

 Specification

 The station had a total installed generating capacity of 276 megawatt (MW) and comprised six 46 MW turbo generators made by Metropolitan-Vickers.
 The station's nine boilers were made by Babcock Power Ltd, and burned pulverised bituminous coal.
 The boilers produced steam at a total rate of 3,285,000 lb/hr (414 kg/s) at a pressure of 600 psi (41.4 bar) and 441 °C. River / sea water was used for condensing and cooling.
 In 1961 the thermal efficiency of the station was 25.28 per cent.
-The electricity output of the station in GWh over the period 1954-84 was as follows.

 In 1958 the Ipswich electricity district supplied an area of 103 square miles and a population of 145,700.
 The amount of electricity sold and the number and types of consumers was as follows: